 What is the cost of my procedure?

 Due to varying benefits offered by each insurance plan, please contact your insurance company to determine your specific out of pocket expenses, if any.
 You can find some general guidelines here.

 Why do I have to schedule my colonoscopy and endoscopy separately?

 During the COVID pandemic, we are taking added safety measures to minimize the risk of exposure to patients, Physicians, and staff members.
-Since it has been shown that COVID is spread primarily through airborne droplets that may be released during your endoscopy, we are taking a precautionary step to allow for extra disinfecting procedures and reduced the risk of exposure to the virus.
+Since it has been shown that COVID is spread primarily through airborne droplets that may be released during your endoscopy, we are taking a precautionary step to allow for extra disinfecting procedures and reduce the risk of exposure to the virus.

 Can my driver stay?